Private Counselling for Internet Sex Addiction in Sydney & Nationally Online

-- Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or to distribute content in public.
+- Corrupt participants may record role-play sessions without the partner’s informed consent with an intend to disclose the content to others, or to distribute content in public.

-- Frequent use of Internet-sex can trigger high levels of sexual fantasy and abnormal sexual arousal.
-Online sex addiction carries a significant risk of developing sexual addiction and sexual compulsive disorders in a relative short period of time, in some cases within a number of months.
+- Frequent use of Internet sex can trigger high levels of sexual fantasy and abnormal sexual arousal.
+Frequent online sexual activity may carry a significant risk of rapidly developing sexual addiction and sexual compulsive behavioural disorders.

 ONLINE SEX ADDICTION THERAPY

-If you experience distress or marital conflict, caused by the use of Internet-sex, please contact Sex Addiction Australia for information or booking a confidential consultation.
-Call (+61) 02 9380 4486 or email firstname.lastname@example.org
+If you experience distress or marital conflict, caused by the use of Internet sex, please contact our clinical sex therapist and professional counsellor Heide at Sex Addiction Australia in our Sydney office for information or booking a confidential consultation.
+Call (+61) 02 9380 4486 or email email@example.com